Toward robust early-warning models: A horse race, ensembles and model uncertainty: Data and methods

 \paragraph{Linear Discriminant Analysis (LDA)}

-Linear discriminant analysis, introduced by \citet{Fisher1936}, is a commonly used method in statistics for expressing one dependent variable as a linear combination of one or more continuous predictors.
+LDA, introduced by \citet{Fisher1936}, is a commonly used method in statistics for expressing one dependent variable as a linear combination of one or more continuous predictors.
 LDA assumes that the predictor variables are normally distributed, with a mean vector and a common covariance matrix for all classes, and implements Bayes' theorem to approximate the Bayes classifier.
 LDA has been shown to perform well on small data sets, if the above-mentioned conditions apply.
-Yet even though DA suffers from the frequently violated assumptions, it was the dominant technique until the 1980s.
-Frank and Cline (1971) and Taffler and Abassi (1984), for example, used DA for predicting sovereign debt crises.
-In the 1980s, the method was oftentimes replaced by logit/probit models.
+Yet even though DA suffers from the frequently violated assumptions, it was the dominant technique until the 1980s, after which it was oftentimes replaced by logit/probit models.

 \paragraph{Quadratic Discriminant Analysis (QDA)}